easy-system/es-component/docs/Convention.md

 3. The required methods of `Component` class are:
    * `getVersion()` - Gets the version of component in the format `X.Y.Z`
 4. The optional methods of `Component` class are:
    * `getServicesConfig`  - returns an array of services configuration
+   * `getListenersConfig` - returns an array of listeners configuration
    * `getEventsConfig`    - returns an array of events configuration
    * `getSystemConfig`    - returns an array of system configuration